zensend/zensend_php_api/README.md

 This is likely because your php curl is not set up with a certificate bundle.
 This can be fixed by following the instructions here: https://support.zend.com/hc/en-us/articles/204159368-PHP-CURL-HTTPS-Error-SSL-certificate-problem-unable-to-get-local-issuer-certificate-

-Or alternatively we have included the CA certificates that we require in a bundle which can be used by creating the ZenSend Client like:
+Or alternatively we have included the CA certificates that we require in a bundle which can be used by creating the Fonix Client like:

-   $client = ZenSend\Client::newWithHardcodedCA("api_key");
+   $client = Fonix\Client::newWithHardcodedCA("api_key");

 ## String Encoding